 Kelly Blackwell is a Certified Senior Advisor (CSA)®.
 She has been a healthcare professional for over 30 years, with experience working as a bedside nurse and as a Clinical Manager.
 She has a passion for educating, assisting and advising seniors throughout the healthcare process.

-Original Medicare, that is, Part A (hospital insurance) and Part B (medical insurance) does not cover hearing aids or exams for fitting hearing aids.
+Original Medicare, that is, Part A (hospital insurance) and Part B (medical insurance), does not cover hearing aids or exams for fitting hearing aids.
 Medicare Advantage plans (Part C) provide for all medically necessary services from Parts A and B, plus extra benefits such as help with hearing aid costs.

 Hearing aids are most effective for hearing loss that is sensorineural, that is caused by changes in the inner ear and auditory nerve.
 Presbycusis, or age-related hearing loss, comes on gradually as a person grows older.
-This type of hearing loss tends to run in families, but can also be a result of disease or injury from noise or medicines.
+This type of hearing loss tends to run in families, but can also result from disease or injury from noise or medicines.
 One in three people between the ages of 65 and 74 experience hearing loss, and about half of seniors over 75 do.

 With Original Medicare, you are responsible for 100% of the costs for hearing aids and exams.
 The average out-of-pocket cost without insurance for a pair of hearing aids is around $2,500, but can range from several hundred dollars to several thousand.
-If you need hearing aids, there are other ancillary costs to consider as well, such as batteries and money spent for on-going fittings and adjustments.
+If you need hearing aids, there are other ancillary costs to consider as well, such as batteries and money spent for ongoing fittings and adjustments.

 With a MA plan that has hearing aid coverage, you will be responsible for either a copay for their in-network hearing aids, or you will be given a maximum allowance that goes toward paying for hearing aids.
 MA plans have set maximum out-of-pocket costs; however, your cost sharing expenses for hearing aids do NOT count toward this limit.
-When you are considering your healthcare budget, know that hearing aid expenses will be in addition to your potential out-of-pocket expenses for your medical care.
+When you consider your healthcare budget, know that hearing aid expenses will be in addition to your potential out-of-pocket expenses for your medical care.

 Hearing aid costs vary widely depending on the type and severity of hearing loss.
 Most often, hearing aid coverage that is available through MA plans is helpful, but limited in scope and choice of providers.
-Most MA plans offer “some coverage” versus comprehensive coverage for hearing benefits including hearing exams and hearing aid fittings, plus a limited number of hearing aid adjustments.
+Most MA plans offer “some coverage” for hearing benefits including hearing exams and hearing aid fittings, plus a limited number of hearing aid adjustments.

 It is important to consider the intangible costs of hearing aids, too.
 Being able to hear is a quality-of-life issue for most of us.
 Just as some hearing loss can be a normal part of aging, it is common to experience grief and depression along with it.
 Hearing aids amplify sounds, but they cannot restore normal hearing.
 In order to find the best hearing aid for you, you will need to strike a balance between what is available from your insurance plan, what you can afford, and how compromised hearing affects the quality of your life.